 Currently, the DEA has marijuana on its Schedule I list of controlled substances.
 Schedule I drugs think heroin and LSD cant be sold legally.
 By contrast, Schedule II-V substances can be sold with prescriptions.

 Epidiolex is not on the DEAs schedule lists.
 But because Epidiolex is a marijuana-derived product, it technically falls under Schedule I status.
 So before Epidiolex can go on the market, the DEA must classify it in one of the schedules that permits drugs to be sold legally.

 The decision isntentirely up to the DEA.
 If the FDA approves a drug, the DEA must put it on a schedule that permits legal sales.
 That means that if the FDA approves Epidiolex, the DEA would have to put a cannabis-derived medicine on a schedule other than Schedule I.

 If it gets approved by the FDA, Im sure it will be rescheduled, Maxim Jacobs, North American director of healthcare research for Edison Investment Research, said of Epidiolex.

 GW CEO Justin Gover recently told analystsour objective is to be in a relatively low restricted schedule.
 GW executives will likely meet with FDA officials this year about their upcoming drug application.

 Could Epidiolexs positive news persuade the DEA to reschedule cannabis now?

 Sure, Jacobs speculated.He reckons the DEA has been watching the Epidiolex trials.

-If the DEA or government is of the mindset a ...
+If the DEA or government is of the ...